Frequently Asked Questions

 * What is your minimum order quantity?

-Only one.
+Only one, there is no minimum!
 We do Print-On-Demand (POD).
-Unlike other companies, we have no minimum order quantity.
+Unlike other companies, we have no minimum or maximum order quantity.
 You don't have to buy 25 or 100 books, and then have the extras sitting around taking up space or gathering dust in your garage.
 No matter how few books you order at a time, you pay the same price per book.
 It is far more economical.
-Plus, instead of having them delivered to you and sending them out, you can have the books shipped directly wherever you like.
+Plus, instead of having them delivered to you and then you sending them out, your books can be shipped directly to wherever you need them.

-* How does Print-On-Demand compare to traditional publishing?
+* How does Print-On-Demand (POD) compare to traditional publishing?

 POD is very high-quality and accurate because it is all-digital.
 It is the latest in technology, and unless you want a specialized limited-edition art book with custom leather cover in an unusual size, POD is just as good as off-set press.
 Perhaps even better, because it costs far less to produce POD books, and there is no minimum or maximum to have to purchase.
 See our Publishing Comparison page.